harroo/Leatherback/README.md

 ### Next
 - 1: Add `InventoryPrefix` to a Game-Object, this is where you can configure the way the UI looks.
 - 2: Then write and add your "InventoryManager" Script to an Object in the Canvas, this will be the Parent of the Inventory UI.
 See the Information section for more on this.
+- 3: Setup the Canvas.
+To do this you should create a second Camera that is Orthographic and is used only for an "Inventory Canvas", which the Canvas *must* be named for Leatherback to find it.

 ## Information
 You can see the [Examples/](https://github.com/harroo/Leatherback/tree/main/Examples) for some ideas on how exactly to use this Kit.